 Weather Warnings - Flood Warning - Thomson River

-The Thomson River at Sale Wharf is expected to peak below the Minor Flood Level
+The Thomson River at Sale Wharf is currently at 2.19 metres and peaking below

 Keep well clear of fallen power lines

 Be aware that in fire affected areas, rainfall run-off into waterways may

 contain debris such as ash, soil, trees and rocks, and heavy rainfall increases